Automation Anywhere (AA) is the leading cloud RPA platform. With PixieBrix, you can trigger AA Bots from any web page via AA’s Control Room API.

 When configuring the Automation Anywhere Control Room integration, you can optionally provide the

 folderId to restrict listed bots to that folder:

 - Folder Id: the folder containing the bots you want to run.
 The folder id is available in the URL when viewing the Automation screen in the control room

 Running a Bot

-To run an AA bot, add the “Run Automation Anywhere Bot” to a PixieBrix extension.
+Add the “Run Automation Anywhere Bot” brick to a PixieBrix mod to run an AA bot.
 The brick has the following options:

 - Integration: the AA Control Room integration you configured above